javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 function User(name) {
   this.name = name;
 }
-// any function prototype has constructor property by default,
+// a function prototype has "constructor" property by default,
 // so we don't need to create it

 // 2.
 Add the method to prototype